brooklynrail/brooklynrail-platform/content/events/2022/03/solidarity-with-ukraine-part-ii.md

 title: "Solidarity with Ukraine: Part II"
 deck: Dissident Artists in Conversation, featuring Matvey Levenstein, Taras Lewyckyj, Phong H. Bui, and Lisa Yuskavage
-summary: Artists Matvey Levenstein and Taras Lewyckyj join Phong Bui and Lisa Yuskavage for a conversation.
+summary: Artists Matvey Levenstein and Taras Lewyckyj join Phong H. Bui and Lisa Yuskavage for a conversation.
 We conclude with a poetry reading by Neeli Cherkovski.
 people: